ory/docs/docs/keto/sdk/api.md

 }
 ```

-_OryAccessControlPolicyAllowedInput Input for checking if a request is allowed
+_Input for checking if a request is allowed or not._
-or not._

 #### Properties